renaissance-publishing/renaissance/content/chapters/21-races.md

 Since they are not dependant on wide, cultivated fields, and since they do not age or die naturally, their communites tend to be small, and to grow very slowly if they grow at all.
 Their communities are also heavily fortified and defended, to resist the Leapers.

-Clay Men speak a unique language (simply called "clay") that makes use of very low frequencies—which most other races cannot hear or produce.
+Clay Men speak a unique language (simply called "clay") that makes use of very low frequencies — which most other races cannot hear or produce.

 #### Commonwealth Integration